-Consider this scenario: you are a user with a task that needs completing via your financial platform of choice, and when you set out to achieve this core task you run into friction which either slows your progress or – worse still – prevents you from completing the task altogether.
+Consider this scenario: you are a user with a task that needs completing via your financial platform of choice, and when you set out to achieve this core task you run into friction which either slows your progress or – worse still – prevents you from c

 There are a number of core tasks which we would consider essential for those using financial products in 2018, and this report sets out to explain how we think they should be approached by service providers: first, the process by which a user onboards to an account; second, logging into an account on an alternative device; third, the process of blocking a card that may have been lost or stolen; and, finally, making a payment.
 We will provide examples of poor user experience for each task, and then showcase an example of best practice, so that you can see how we think you should be building out these experiences.

 Using a combination of competitive analysis and heuristic evaluation, we identified a number of user journeys that fell short of certain industry-standard usability principles and compared poorly to other products in a similar space.

 In some cases, a user journey’s failure to meet these standards was a direct result of the cognitive load it put on its users, through an abundance of required clicks, input fields or the use of external devices.
 Such cases are highlighted in the report.